-4. Pass two midterm examinations and a final examination.
+4. Complete two midterm examinations and a final examination.

 The class period will be extended for exams.
-See the schedule for details.
+See the ‘Course Schedule’ for details.

-Missed examinations with a valid and verified excuse can be made up by taking an oral and written exam with an instructor within two weeks of the regularly scheduled exam.
-Contact the Professor McLoon as soon as possible after a missed exam to schedule a make-up.
+Missed examinations with a valid and verified excuse can be made up by taking an oral and written exam with an instructor within one week of the regularly scheduled exam.
+Contact Professor McLoon as soon as possible after a missed exam to schedule a make-up.

 Discussions: Students are to read the assigned journal articles prior to the day of each discussion.
 Small groups of students (assigned by the faculty) will discuss the article with the aim of answering certain questions.
 A discussion report with the answers to each question is to be turned in by each group at the class period following the discussion.
 Students who have not read the assigned article may not participate in the discussion.
 The discussion questions are available on the course website as is a link to a PDF of each article for discussion. [link to discussion report form]

-Grades will be determined separately for undergraduate and graduate students based on the relative performance of the cohort.
+Grades will be determined separately for undergraduate and graduate students based on the relative performance of each cohort.

-Office hours: Dr. McLoon and other faculty will hold a ‘coffee hour’ most weeks.
+Office hours: Professor McLoon and other faculty will hold a ‘coffee hour’ most weeks.
 The day, time and place of the coffee hour will vary from week to week.
-Details of each coffee hour will be announced in class and posted on the course website.
+Details for each coffee hour will be announced in class and posted on ‘Coffee Hour’ page on the course website.
 All students are encouraged to stop by and say “hello”.

-Make an appointment by email to meet in his office (4-158 Jackson).
+Make an appointment by email to meet in Professor McLoon's office (4-158 Jackson).

 Copyrights: All course material including the audio of lectures, lecture slides, lecture notes, exams and handouts are the sole property of the course instructors and may not be reproduced or distributed in any form without the specific written permission of the relevant instructor with the exception of sharing course information among current classmates for the duration of the course.